keelancook/missions-center/resources/lane-bibliography.md

 Elwell, J. Sage.
 2019.
 “A Deep Dive into Digital Culture.”
 Edited by Lagerkvist.
 Religious Studies Review 45, no. 3 (September):337–40. https://doi.org/10.1111/rsr.14102.

+Herron, Daniel.
+“Lessons from The Robloxian Christians Online Church.”
+Faith and Leadership, November 21, 2018. https://faithandleadership.com/daniel-herron-lessons-the-robloxian-christians-online-church.

 Jun, Guichun.
 2020.
 “Virtual Reality Church as a New Mission Frontier in the Metaverse: Exploring Theological Controversies and Missional Potential of Virtual Reality Church.”
 Transformation Volume 37, no. September (September): 1–9. https://doi.org/10.1177/0265378820963155.

+Kim, Do-hoon.
+“The Meaning of Being a Church in the Virtual World – A Study on Douglas Estes’ ‘SimChurch’” Jangshinnondan 45, no.4 (2013): 141-168. doi: 10.15757/kpjt.2013.45.4.006

 Lim, Wan Phing. n.d.
 “Church in the Metaverse: Are You Ready?
 Our Daily Bread Ministries.”
 Accessed March 5, 2024. https://ourdailybread.org/spotlight-malaysia/church-in-the-metaverse-are-you-ready/.